 Heading up the stairs, small patterned details can be found in the stair runner and tile in the entryway.
-Warm neutrals keep things looking modern and sophisticated.Continue to 11 of 12 below.
+Warm neutrals keep things looking modern and sophisticated.Continue to 10 of 11 below.

-For a pop of color in the master bedroom, an upholstered bed in pale blue adds a serene hue to the space.
+For a pop of color in the primary bedroom, an upholstered bed in pale blue adds a serene hue to the space.
 While the rest of the room may be neutral, the mix of patterns and textures keeps things warm and cozy.
-From the wallpaper to the drapery, subtle patterns add visual interest to the bedroom.Continue to 12 of 12 below.
+From the wallpaper to the drapery, subtle patterns add visual interest to the bedroom.Continue to 11 of 11 below.